NicoZweifel/kotlin.js-react-fullstack-mpp-template/README.md

-- Since all the samples and templates i could find were using npm-create-kotlin-react-app or using outdated/obsolete libraries, i created one from scratch.
+- Since all the samples and templates i could find were using npm-create-kotlin-react-app or using outdated/obsolete libraries, i created one from scratch and now i thought why not share it.

 - This is a sample/template for a multi-platform project targeting jvm backend and js frontend.